rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 # Debugging

 On the desktop your friends are the Python stack trace, and logging or print statements.
-No different on Android.
+It is no different on Android.
 To get these we [run the debugger](https://github.com/kivy/buildozer/blob/master/docs/source/quickstart.rst#run-my-application).

 First connect the device via USB, on the Android device enable 'Developer Mode' and 'USB debugging'.